graphenborn/graphenborn/README.md

 ### Hi there 👋, my name is Yuri
 #### I am a student
-Living in mytishi, trying to develop games
+Living in mytishi, learning to develop games

 Skills: Python / Django / HTML / CSS / Git